-In Defense of Animals protects geese from “cullings,” roundups, and cruelty.
+In Defense of Animals protects geese from “cullings,” "roundups," and cruelty.

 During a goose roundup, panicked birds are often gassed to death.
 This painful, excruciating process was not designed for geese, who feed for long periods underwater and fly at high altitudes where oxygen content is low.
 If not gassed, they may be brought to a slaughterhouse to meet a grim and bloody fate.

 - The Issue with Goose Roundups